In Vitro Fertilization

 Egg Retrieval is a minor outpatient procedure done to collect the eggs from the ovaries so that they can be fertilized in our state-state-of-the-art laboratory.

-It is performed 35 hours after the “trigger”,by one of our world class doctors.
+It is performed 35-36 hours after the “trigger”, by one of our world class doctors.

-How many eggs retrieved depends on your age, history, diagnoses, cycle plan and response to medications.
+The number of eggs retrieved depends on your age, history, diagnoses, ovarian reserve cycle plan and response to medications.